 The Penguin update made it easier for Google to identify artificial links.

-Links have always been important ranking factors; however, the methods of obtaining links has evolved, especially after the Penguin update arrived.
+Links have always been important ranking factors; however, the methods of obtaining links have evolved, especially after the Penguin update arrived.

-Everyone Doesn’t Think Like an SEO, Don’t Over Do Anchor Text
+Not Everyone Thinks Like an SEO; Don’t Overdo Anchor Text

 One of the important aspects of inbound links that search engines pay attention to is the anchor text of a link.